The Secretary shall retain each member’s signed declaration.

 9. Anti-Bullying Policy

-The Club has a clear Anti-Bullying Policy, and all members are required to behave with care and courtesy to others at all times.
+The club adopts the British Rowing Anti-bullying Policy, and all members are required to behave with care and courtesy to others, in all circumstances and at all times.

 10. Grievance and Disciplinary Procedures